libsdl-org/SDL/docs/README-migration.md

 SDL_SoftStretch() now takes a scale paramater.

-SDL_PixelFormatEnum is used instead of Uint32 for API functions that refer to pixel format by enumerated value.
+SDL_PixelFormat is used instead of Uint32 for API functions that refer to pixel format by enumerated value.

+SDL_SetSurfaceColorKey() takes an SDL_bool to enable and disable colorkey.
+RLE acceleration isn't controlled by the parameter, you should use SDL_SetSurfaceRLE() to change that separately.

+SDL_SetSurfaceRLE() takes an SDL_bool to enable and disable RLE acceleration.

 The following functions have been renamed:
 * SDL_BlitScaled() => SDL_BlitSurfaceScaled()
+* SDL_ConvertSurfaceFormat() => SDL_ConvertSurface()
 * SDL_FillRect() => SDL_FillSurfaceRect()
 * SDL_FillRects() => SDL_FillSurfaceRects()
 * SDL_FreeSurface() => SDL_DestroySurface()